EUDAT-Training/B2SHARE-Training/api/10_Special_requests.md

 >>> payload = {"access_token": token}
 ```

 Again, the removal is accomplished using the DELETE request operation.
-With the record ID the request then looks as follows:
+With the record identifier the request then looks as follows:

 ```python
 >>> url = "https://trng-b2share.eudat.eu/api/records/b43a0e6914e34de8bd19613bcdc0d364"